jakub-g/grunt-commit-message-verify/README.md

 # grunt-commit-message-verify

-Verifies that the last commit message of the Git repo (of `HEAD`) is compliant to your requirements.
+Verifies that the last commit message [1] of the Git repo [2] is compliant to your requirements.
-This is a Grunt plugin, useful mostly in continuous-integration environments (like Travis CI) - since it only checks the `HEAD` commit.
+This is a Grunt plugin [3], useful mostly in continuous-integration environments (like Travis CI) - since it only checks the latest commit.

 Tested with NodeJS 0.8 / Grunt 0.4.2.

+Notes:

+1. To be precise, **youngest non-merge** commit.
+See the default shell command.
+2. you can customize the shell command to be run, to use it with any DCVS or really any string fed to the program via `stdin`
+3. you can also use it outside Grunt in pure NodeJS script:
+`require('grunt-commit-message-verify/lib/check-commit-message.js')` and then use the methods exposed.

 ### Rationale